 And though these hip dominant exercises primarily hit the glutes, they target all three areas of the glutes, not just hip extension and not just the gluteus maximus (which is important when learning how to grow your glutes).
 This is because the three muscles of the glutes work together and not individually.

-These hip dominant exercises are amazing for beginners just starting out with training glutes as well as anyone who can't make it to the gym consistently.
+Most of these hip dominant exercises can be done at home and all of them are amazing for beginners just starting out with training glutes as well as anyone who can't make it to the gym consistently.
+Make sure incorporate these effective glute stretches in with your exercises too.

 The glute exercises you need: